 - 14.1 The promotion and the organisation of live musical and similar entertainment in the open air or in temporary structures like marquees etc. can provide opportunities for community involvement, civic pride and can attract visitors to the district.
-However, the success of such events by way of contribution to the Council's cultural and tourist strategies depends upon the quality, levels of safety and consideration for the rights of people who live or work in the vicinity and the standard of provision of facilities for those coming to enjoy the event. - 14.2 In recognition of the special factors that are relevant, particularly with respect to major open air events such as events like the Blues Festival, the Council liaises with multi-agencies to assist organisers in co-ordinating such events.
-This includes Council departments who have an interest in or legislative role relevant to such events, together with representatives of the various emergency services. - 14.2 A useful document which organisers are recommended to obtain is 'The Event Safety Guide' (known as the purple guide), published by the Health & Safety Executive.
-This is currently being revised and organisers are advised to check online for the latest version. - 14.3 Guidance on the planning of such events is available to organisers but it is important that substantial notice is given so that proper preparations and precautions can be put in place for the event.
+However, the success of such events by way of contribution to the Council's cultural and tourist strategies depends upon the quality, levels of safety and consideration for the rights of people who live or work in the vicinity and the standard of provision of facilities for those coming to enjoy the event. - 14.2 In recognition of the special factors that are relevant, particularly with respect to major open air events such as events like the Blues Festival, the Council liaises with multi-agencies to assist organisers in co-ordinating such events via regular meetings of the Events Safety Advisory Group (ESAG).
+This group includes Council

+- departments who have an interest in or legislative role relevant to such events, together with representatives of Lancashire County Council and the various emergency services. - 14.3 A useful document which organisers are recommended to obtain is 'The Event Safety Guide' (known as the purple guide), published by the Health & Safety Executive.
+This is currently being revised and organisers are advised to check online for the latest version. - 14.4 Guidance on the planning of such events is available to organisers but it is important that substantial notice is given so that proper preparations and precautions can be put in place for the event.
 This also applies if the event is proposed under a Temporary Event Notice.